sameerabit/deepsigassessment/README.md

 API is Secured with X-API-TOKEN stored .env file

+Remember to set X-API-TOKEN in the headers when using the API endpoint

 After cloning the codebase do as follows,

     1. cd <project_dir> && composer install